 - Students may want to consider the program length when planning for the future, as some schools may incorporate occupational therapy courses or prerequisites into a bachelor's degree program, while others may add an extra year to undergraduate education for the pre-professional courses.

 Bachelor's Degrees for Pre-Occupational Therapy

 Bachelor's degree programs in pre-occupational therapy, biology, and psychology could be useful to prospective occupational therapy students, though a specific major is not usually required for admission to a graduate program.
 An internship, or some form of work-experience, is highly recommended or required for admission to graduate school.
-These programs can include helpful courses in:

 Master of Occupational Therapy

 Master's degree programs in occupational therapy typically take two years to complete, though some that combine a bachelor's degree or doctoral degree may take longer.
 Real-world experience is typically mandatory in the form of fieldwork or internships.
 Completion of an accredited program qualifies students to sit for state licensing and national certification examinations.